 “What’s the ROI?” is the question benefits teams hear every year—usually right when renewals hit and leadership wants clean answers.

-A practical way to do that is to track ROI across three separate “ledgers”: claims you avoided, friction you removed, and value you captured.
+Here’s a practical way: track ROI across three separate “ledgers”: claims you avoided, friction you removed, and value you captured.
 When you separate these, you stop forcing everything into one number and start building an ROI model you can explain, defend, and repeat.

 Why benefits ROI is so easy to get wrong

-Benefits ROI is tricky because some of the biggest wins show up as non-events: an ER visit that never happened, a chronic condition that didn’t deteriorate, a billing mess that didn’t spiral into collections, an employee who didn’t quit after a surprise medical bill.
+Benefits ROI is hard because some of the biggest wins show up as non-events: an ER visit that never happened, a chronic condition that didn’t deteriorate, a billing mess that didn’t spiral into collections, an employee who didn’t quit after a surprise medical bill.

-Traditional ROI approaches struggle here because they’re built to detect visible transactions, not prevented outcomes.
-If your measurement approach can’t credit value upstream-before claims spike-your choices get ugly fast: either over-claim savings you can’t prove, or under-count real impact because it’s harder to attribute.
+Let’s be honest: traditional ROI approaches struggle here because they’re built to detect visible transactions, not prevented outcomes.
+If your measurement approach can’t credit value upstream—before claims spike—your choices get ugly fast: either over-claim savings you can’t prove, or under-count real impact because it’s harder to attribute.

 The ROI stack: three layers you should measure separately